Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Abstract

 \section{Abstract}

-High magnetic field and low temperature transport is carried out in order to characterize the charge carriers of \pt.
-In particular, the Shubnikov-de Haas oscillations arising at applied magnetic field strengths $\gtrsim 4.5\,\text{T}$ are found to occur exclusively in plane and emerge at a layer thickness of $\approx18\,\text{nm}$, increasing in amplitude and decreasing in frequency for thinner \pt flakes.
-Moreover, the quantum transport time, Berry phase, Dingle temperature and cyclotron mass of the charge carriers are ascertained.
-The emergence of \g{wal} lies in contrast to the presence of magnetic moments from Pt vacancies.
+High magnetic field and low temperature transport measurements are carried out in order to gain insight into the properties of the charge carriers of \pt.
+In particular, the Shubnikov-de Haas oscillations arising at applied magnetic field strengths $\gtrsim 4.5\,\text{T}$ are found to occur exclusively in plane.
+An analysis of the oscillations \textit{via} the Lifshitz-Kosevich formalism allows determining the charge carrier's cyclotron mass, quantum transport time, Berry phase, Fermi surface cross section and Dingle temperature.
+The oscillations emerge at a layer thickness of $\approx 18\,\text{nm}$ and decrease in frequency for thinner \pt flakes.
+Further, \g{wal} is observed despite the presence of magnetic moments from Pt vacancies, which typically inhibit such effects.
 An explanation is provided on how \g{wal} and the Kondo effect can be observed within the same material.
-Detailed information about the charge carriers and transport phenomena in \pt is obtained, which is relevant for the design of prospective spintronic and orbitronic devices and for the realization of orbital Hall effect-based architectures.

 \keywords{\pt, transition-metal dichalcogenide, Shubnikov-de Haas oscillations, weak antilocalization, magnetotransport, Kondo effect, orbital Hall effect}